jacky-6688/Python-study/README.md

-# qt-study
+# python-study
-Qt program study note,step by step.so we can improve our programe level every day.
+python program study note,step by step.so we can improve our programe level every day.